USS Lexington (CV-2): Preliminary actions

 American reconnaissance aircraft reported two Japanese heavy cruisers northeast of Misima Island in the Louisiade Archipelago off the eastern tip of New Guinea at 07:35 and two carriers at 08:15.
 An hour later Fletcher ordered an airstrike launched, believing that the two carriers reported were Shōkaku and Zuikaku.
 Lexington and Yorktown launched a total of 53 Dauntlesses and 22 Devastators escorted by 18 Wildcats.
 The 08:15 report turned out to be miscoded, as the pilot had intended to report two heavy cruisers, but USAAF aircraft had spotted Shōhō, her escorts and the invasion convoy in the meantime.
 As the latest spot report plotted only 30 nmi away from the 08:15 report, the aircraft en route were diverted to this new target.

 Shōhō and the rest of the main force were spotted by aircraft from Lexington at 10:40.
 At this time, Shōhō's patrolling fighters consisted of two Mitsubishi A5M "Claudes" and one Mitsubishi A6M Zero.
 The dive bombers of VS-2 began their attack at 1110 as the three Japanese fighters attacked the Dauntlesses in their dive.
 None of the dive bombers hit Shōhō, which was maneuvering to avoid their bombs; one Zero shot down a Dauntless after it had pulled out of its dive; several other Dauntlesses were also damaged.
-The carrier launched three more Zeros immediately after this attack to reinforce its defences.
+The carrier launched three more Zeros immediately after this attack to reinforce its defenses.
 The Dauntlesses of VB-2 began their attack at 11:18 and they hit Shōhō twice with 1000 lb bombs.
 These penetrated the ship's flight deck and burst inside her hangars, setting the fueled and armed aircraft there on fire.
 A minute later the Devastators of VT-2 began dropping their torpedoes from both sides of the ship.
 They hit Shōhō five times and the damage from the hits knocked out her steering and power.
 In addition, the hits flooded both the engine and boiler rooms.
 Yorktown's aircraft finished the carrier off and she sank at 11:31.
 After his attack, Lieutenant Commander Robert E. Dixon, commander of VS-2, radioed his famous message to the American carriers: "Scratch one flat top!"